sunaku/enthium/README.md

     sudo make uninstall
     echo Now restart your graphical session.

+### MacOS setup

+#### Installation

+In order to use the layout on MacOS, you'll need to install [Karabiner-Elements](https://karabiner-elements.pqrs.org/).

+You can install it via [Homebrew](https://brew.sh/):

+    brew install --cask karabiner-elements

+Or download it from the main [Karabiner-Elements website](https://karabiner-elements.pqrs.org/).

+When downloaded, simply follow the instructions of the [installation guide](https://karabiner-elements.pqrs.org/docs/getting-started/installation/).

+#### Complex modification

+Once everything is installed, you can use the [complex modification feature](https://karabiner-elements.pqrs.org/docs/manual/configuration/configure-complex-modifications/) to remap your keys.

+The enthium complex modification is available [here](https://ke-complex-modifications.pqrs.org/?q=enthium).

+To get back to the basic layout, you can simply remove the enthium complex modification.

+#### Uninstallation

+- Brew : `brew uninstall --cask karabiner-elements`
+- Manual : Remove the `Karabiner-Elements.app` from your Applications folder.

 ## License

 Released under the same terms as [Arno's Engram 2.0] keyboard layout's sources: